-- 14.5.1 Starting Lists shall be published as set out in Rule 3.17. - 14.5.2 Competitors shall be seeded in order of National Ranking in the Discipline, with higher ranked competitors seeded ahead of lower ranked competitors. - 14.5.3 The starting order for each competition shall be determined as set out in the relevant Sections and Rules of Part 2 (Discipline Rules) in this Rulebook.
+- 14.5.1 Starting Lists shall be published as set out in Rule 3.17. - 14.5.2 The seeing order for the National Team Trials shall be set forth in the Team Selection Procedures document. - 14.5.3 The starting order for each competition shall be determined as set out in the relevant Sections and Rules of Part 2 (Discipline Rules) in this Rulebook.